sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/README.md

 # NUVL Separate-Provider Validation

+## Purpose

 This directory contains validation of NUVL with provider authority hosted on infrastructure physically separate from the NUVL verification/enforcement boundary.

-The objective is to test whether provider-controlled bounded authority remains intact when the provider and its private signing key execute on a separate host.
+The objective is to determine whether the existing provider-controlled bounded-authority model remains enforceable when the provider and its private signing key execute on a separate host.

 ## Architecture